stephenkr/account-app/README.md

 yarn seed:api
 ```

-Once done, to run the applications, please open two terminal commands, one for each application.
+Once done, to run the applications, please open two terminal windows, one for each application.

 **To run the client**